CK Travels

 The best value way to do this is get the one ride 7,000 Korean ticket and do the whole route in one go, either starting at Mipo Station and finishing at Songjeong Station or vice versa.

-If you are Busan for a few days and intend to do several attractions, the Haeundae Blue Line Park Beach Train is also included as one of 30+ activities on the newly launched Visit Busan pass.
+If you are in Busan for a few days and intend to do several attractions, the Haeundae Blue Line Park Beach Train is also included as one of 30+ activities on the newly launched Visit Busan pass.

 Haeundae Blueline Park Beach Train, Busan